Record gap between highest and lowest shop rents

 While the town centre used to house mid-market retailers such as Debenhams and department store Beatties, it is now populated by cafes, payday loan shops and boarded-up outlets left behind by the likes of fast food chain McDonalds, which shut in 2006.

-Dudley North's MP, Ian Austin, is campaigning for the town centre to win funding from the government, which has earmarked 1 million pounds to help 12 towns revive their high streets.
+Dudley North's Member of Parliament, Ian Austin, is campaigning for the town centre to win funding from the government, which has earmarked 1 million pounds to help 12 towns revive their high streets.

 It is a drop in the ocean compared with what landlords are spending in central London.
 The Duke of Westminister's property company Grosvenor Group has spent 10 million pounds revamping public areas on its London estate so chauffer-driven cars can park more easily.